417 results found

 Potts D, Cui W, Gawecka KA, et al., 2018, Numerical modelling of coupled thermo-hydro-mechanical problems: Challenges and pitfalls, 9th European Conference on Numerical Methods in Geotechnical Engineering, Publisher: Taylor Francis Group

-Pedro A, Zdravkovic L, Potts D, et al., 2018, Geotechnical characterization of the Miocene formations at the location of Ivens shaft, Lisbon, QUARTERLY JOURNAL OF ENGINEERING GEOLOGY AND HYDROGEOLOGY, Vol: 51, Pages: 96-107, ISSN: 1470-9236
+Pedro A, Zdravkovic L, Potts DM, et al., 2017, Geotechnical characterisation of the Miocene formations at the location of Ivens shaft, Lisbon, Quarterly Journal of Engineering Geology and Hydrogeology, Vol: 51, Pages: 96-107, ISSN: 1470-9236

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.